rajeshjaga/nvim/README.md

 ### Colorscheme

-I love catppuccin-mocha with transaparenct, looks exactly like above screenshot (note: acrylic background was made witrh windows terminal)
+I love catppuccin-mocha with transaparency, looks exactly like above screenshot (note: acrylic background was made witrh windows terminal)

-To change the colorscheme try changing the `lua/lucifer/colorscheme.lua`
+To change the colorscheme try changing the `lua/lucifer/colorscheme.lua` file

 ### Autocomplete

-Langauages with lsp support should have autosuggestion/auto-complete enabled by default.
+Langauages with lsp support should have already have autosuggestion/auto-complete.

 ### Side Explorer

-We can access the project files using neotree.nvim(use Ctrl-n).
+To access the project files we are using `neotree`(use Ctrl-n).

 ### Keychords hint